Top News

 Failure to implement proper global income declaration strategies results in severe penalties, including significant retroactive tax assessments and substantial fines from the National Tax Service (NTS).

-This strategy focuses on legally optimizing tax liabilities through meticulous global income declaration and treaty application.
+This strategy focuses on legally optimizing tax liabilities through meticulous global income declaration, expense deduction, and treaty application.

 The Necessity of Global Income Declaration